-I can answer this question, at least speculatively, from the perspective of clinical practice and medical technology.
-The other side of “where medicine will be” is the question of healthcare delivery systems, reimbursement, etc. To get that part of it out of the way, it is clear that some form of reform in healthcare will result in a consolidation of the infrastructure paying for and managing patient populations.
+An important determinant of “where medicine will be” in 2035 is the set of dynamics and forces behind healthcare delivery systems, including primarily the payment method, especially regarding reimbursement.
+It is clear that some form of reform in healthcare will result in a consolidation of the infrastructure paying for and managing patient populations.
 The infrastructure is bloated and expensive, unnecessarily adding to costs that neither the federal government nor individuals can sustain.
 This is not to say that I predict movement to a single payer system — that is just one perceived solution to the problem.
 There are far too many costs in healthcare that offer no benefits in terms of quality; indeed, such costs are a true impediment to quality.
-Funds that go to infrastructure (insurance companies and other intermediaries and the demands they put on healthcare delivery work directly against quality of care.
-So, whether it is Obamacare, a single payer system, state administered healthcare (exchanges) or some other as-yet-unidentified form, there will be change in how healthcare is delivered from a cost/management perspective.
+Funds that go to infrastructure (insurance companies and other intermediaries) and the demands they put on healthcare delivery work directly against quality of care.
+So, in the U.S., whether Obamacare persists (most likely) or is replaced with a single payer system, state administered healthcare (exchanges) or some other as-yet-unidentified form, there will be change in how healthcare is delivered from a cost/management perspective.

 From the clinical practice and technology side, there will be enormous changes to healthcare.
 Here are examples of what I see from tracking trends in clinical practice and medical technology development: